nus-cs2103-AY2223S1/tp/docs/_dg/UseCases.md

 MSS:

-1. User adds a new Tag to the inventory with the specified arguments.
+1. User adds a new Tag to the inventory.
 1. FoodRem informs user that tag has been successfully created.

 Use case ends.